Ekkehard Knobelspies

-Ekkehard Franz Knobelspies (born July 10, 1967) is a German entrepreneur and consultant, best known for founding the annual ranking of the World's 101 Best Steak Restaurants.
+Ekkehard Franz Knobelspies (born July 10, 1967) is a German entrepreneur, author and consultant, best known for founding the annual ranking of the World's 101 Best Steak Restaurants.

 Early life

 Knobelspies was born in Konstanz, Germany, and grew up in Radolfzell near Lake Constance, in a conservative, Catholic, entrepreneurial, and sports-oriented family.
 He is related to the captain of industry August Kratt and Barbara "Bobo" Rockefeller.
 He married Margarete Knobelspies (née Pohlig), great-great-granddaughter of Julius Pohlig, a renowned cable car engineer.

 Knobelspies played competitive tennis in his youth, training under notable coaches including Nick Bollettieri and Harry Hopman.
 He achieved notable rankings in the Baden Youth Championships and German International Championships (Sport Scheck Youth Cup), and competed against future tennis champions Boris Becker and Thomas Muster.

 He studied languages in Paris and Valencia, attended Houston Baptist University in Texas via a tennis exchange program, and completed military service in Pfullendorf, Germany.